WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 - Click "Save Access Control List".

-- Repeat steps 7-13 for the "downloads" and "media" datasets (instead off the "docker" dataset), which are located at the root of your Media/Downloads' pool.
+- Repeat steps 1-7 for the "media" and "downloads" datasets (instead of the "docker" dataset), which are located at the root of your Media/Downloads' pool.

-- Repeat steps 7-13 for the "data" dataset (instead off the "docker" dataset), which is located at the root of your Data/Shares' pool.
+- Repeat steps 1-7 for the "data" and "games" datasets (instead of the "docker" dataset), which are located at the root of your Data/Games' pool.

 owner@ - root Allow | Full Control group@ - root Allow | Modify Group - builtin_users Allow | Modify Group - builtin_administrators Allow | Full Control User - apps Allow | Modify